suhuiii/Weather-Service/README.md

 - ./gradlew <task> (on Unix-like platforms such as Linux and Mac OS X)
 - gradlew <task> (on Windows using the gradlew.bat batch file)

+# Format of input file
+The file used to read the ZIP codes should be a ".txt" file, with each ZIP code deliminated by a new line.
+While there is technically no limit to the number of ZIP codes that can be put in the file, the maximum number of ZIPs that can be looked up is constrained by the 60 calls/min cap for the free API usage on OpenWeatherMap.